AndyChan366/ML-DM/README.md

 # ML-DM
-This is the homework of Machine Learning and Data Mining.
+This is the homework of Machine Learning and Data Mining in SYSU.

 Teacher: **Xiaojun Quan**